jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

 **Verification:** Crucially, verify expected output data (from `.res` file or documentation) against an independent source (e.g., Python simulation).
 If discrepancies arise, trust verified simulation results and document this.

 ### 2.3 Implementation Steps
-1. **Extract Key Information**: Note parameters, types, dimensions, LD rules, workspace formulas, and specific behaviors for zero-dimension inputs from the Fortran documentation.
+1. **Extract Key Information**: Note parameters, types, dimensions, LD rules, workspace formulas, and specific behaviors for zero-dimension inputs from the Fortran documentation
-2. **Identify Similar Wrappers**: Find wrappers in `src_c_wrapper/` for similar routines as a reference, but always prioritize the specific documentation for the target routine.
+2. **Identify Similar Wrappers**: Find wrappers in `src_c_wrapper/` for similar routines as a reference, but always prioritize the specific documentation for the target routine
-3. **Create C Wrapper**: Implement the `.c` file using the Internal Workspace Allocation template (Section 3).
+3. **Create C Wrapper**: Implement the `.c` file using the Internal Workspace Allocation template (Section 3)
-   - Ensure correct `row_major` handling.
+   - Ensure correct `row_major` handling
-   - Calculate workspace based on formulas/queries.
+   - Calculate workspace based on formulas/queries
-   - Implement C-level parameter validation that is consistent with, and not overly restrictive compared to, the documented behavior of the Fortran routine, especially for zero-dimension cases.
+   - Implement C-level parameter validation that is consistent with, and not overly restrictive compared to, the documented behavior of the Fortran routine, especially for zero-dimension cases
 4. **Create Header File**: Implement the `.h` file in `include/` using the template (Section 3.1).
-Document parameters clearly, especially `row_major` handling and conditions for `NULL` pointers.
+Document parameters clearly, especially `row_major` handling and conditions for `NULL` pointers
-5. **Create Test Cases**: Implement the `_test.cpp` file using the GTest template (Section 4).
+5. **Create Test Cases**: Implement the `_test.cpp` file using the GTest template (Section 4)
    - If using CSV, define `input_columns` and `output_columns` to exactly match CSV headers.
-Use `load_test_data_from_csv`.
+Use `load_test_data_from_csv`
-   - **Data Rearrangement**: For multi-column time-series data from CSV, explicitly rearrange to Fortran column-major order in `SetUp`.
+   - **Data Rearrangement**: For multi-column time-series data from CSV, explicitly rearrange to Fortran column-major order in `SetUp`
-   - If embedding data, define it preferably in Fortran column-major order.
+   - If embedding data, define it preferably in Fortran column-major order
-   - Implement tests for column-major, row-major, and parameter validation.
+   - Implement tests for column-major, row-major, and parameter validation
-   - **Crucially**, add specific test cases for various zero-dimension scenarios (e.g., `N=0`, `M=0`, `NSMP=0`, combinations thereof) to verify the wrapper's validation logic and alignment with expected Fortran behavior.
+   - **Crucially**, add specific test cases for various zero-dimension scenarios (e.g., `N=0`, `M=0`, `NSMP=0`, combinations thereof) to verify the wrapper's validation logic and alignment with expected Fortran behavior

 ## 3. C Wrapper Template (Internal Workspace Allocation)